What is the history of the Tribes’ relationship to the buffalo at the Bison Range?

 Would this be a precedent for other land transfers?

 No. The public law contains language explicitly barring its interpretation as a precedent for any other situation regarding federal lands, property or facilities.
 The language specifically recognizes the distinct facts, history and circumstances involved with the Bison Range land, bison herd, and the Tribes.
 See Section 12(k) of Division “DD” of Public Law 116-260.
 See also the January 15, 2020 guest editorial by Robin Saha of Montana Conservation Voters Education Fund

 How will the Tribes pay for management of the Bison Range?

 The Tribal Council is committed to funding the Bison Range at a degree that will maintain or exceed its current level of operation.
 The Tribes will assess the concession arrangement at the Bison Range visitor center to evaluate for expanded opportunities related to visitor needs and expectations, which could also assist with meeting annual funding needs.
 Maintaining or increasing the current level of visitation will be one part of the budget planning process, and will dovetail with planning for public education opportunities, which are a priority for the Tribes.
 Maintaining reasonably-priced entry fees will be essential to supporting the Tribes’ interests in public education and visitor experiences at the Bison Range, whereas exorbitant fees will undermine those priorities.

 The public law provides a two-year transition period during which the Interior Secretary is authorized to assist with resources, after which the Tribes will be responsible for funding annual operations of the Bison Range – the federal government will no longer fund them.
 See Section 12(f) of Division “DD” of Public Law 116-260

 Will the Tribes allow hunting on the Bison Range?

-Although hunting is allowed on some National Wildlife Refuges, public hunting is not currently allowed on the National Bison Range, although there are periodic “management hunts” used for population control of certain animals.
+Although hunting is allowed on some National Wildlife Refuges, public hunting was not allowed on the Bison Range during FWS management and is not allowed now.
+However, there have always been periodic “management hunts” used for population control of certain animals.
 The Tribes do not envision changes to this.

 Would this be privatization of public lands?